 A while ago, I wrote about some free resources you can use to learn data science on your own.
-This was mainly geared towards folks who wanted to apply toas a useful “getting started” guide but it’s a useful place to start regardless of where you want to apply to be a data scientist.
+This was mainly geared towards folks who wanted to apply to The Data Incubator’s free Data Science Fellowship as a useful “getting started” guide but it’s a useful place to start regardless of where you want to apply to be a data scientist.
 I’ll break up my answer into two parts:

 - Free resources broken down by topic: While you are coming at this with an expertise in machine-learning, there are a number of other useful aspects of data science to learn.
 The response is more general interest.

 - Free Data sources with which you can gain hands-on experience.
-One of the linchpins of is the building of a capstone project that you use to showcase your newfound data science knowledge.
+One of the linchpins of our data science fellowship is the building of a capstone project that you use to showcase your newfound data science knowledge.

 Here are five important skills to develop and some resources on how to help you develop them.
 While we don’t expect our applicants to possess all of these skills, most applicants already have a strong background in many of them.